soukhyasn2698/NewsBuddy/news-summarizer-extension/AI_PROMPTS_DOCUMENTATION.md

 # AI Prompts for Website-Specific News Generation

 ## Overview
-This document explains where and how AI prompts are used to fetch news from particular websites in the News Summarizer Extension.
+This document explains where and how AI prompts are used to fetch news from particular websites in the News Buddy Extension.

 ## Location of AI Prompts